-A good thing to keep in mind is to book your non-negotiable "must-haves" 12 months in advance, as they very likely will be the ones to be booked solid already if you wait too long.
+A good thing to keep in mind is to book your non-negotiable "must-haves" 12 months in advance.
+They very likely will be the ones to be booked solid already, if you wait too long.

 As I mentioned before, your engagement photos can be used in several different ways, and it can suddenly become your invitation or the cover of your wedding day guest book.
 With that being said, it would be beneficial if you had your wedding theme and wedding color scheme already picked.
 If you haven't settled on that yet, you probably have a good idea of what color scheme you'll be more inclined to use on your wedding day.
 And that's where you start.